The 20 Best Status Epilepticus Doctors in North Korea

 Chuncheon, KR

-Tae-cheon Kang practices in Chuncheon, Republic of Korea.
+Tae-cheon Kang practices practicing medicine in Chuncheon, Republic of Korea.
 Kang is rated as a Distinguished expert by MediFind in the treatment of Status Epilepticus.
-Their top areas of expertise are Status Epilepticus, Seizures, Absence Seizure, and Generalized Tonic-Clonic Seizure.
+They are also highly rated in 2 other conditions, according to our data.
+Their clinical expertise encompasses Status Epilepticus, Seizures, Absence Seizure, and Generalized Tonic-Clonic Seizure.

 Learn about our expert tiers